-QBRs are not designed to help a customer success team actively execute account tasks that lead to an upsell or expansion.
+A customer success team cannot actively execute account tasks that lead to an upsell or expansion during quarterly business reviews.
 This is because much of the data they need and the list of tasks they must execute is hiding in a massive 100-slide deck the average sales team wouldn’t dare touch (or just forget that it exists).
-Because a standard customer success team is trained to look at managing their accounts, or account planning, as a quarterly activity, they are therefore less likely to look at account planning as a daily, ongoing, activity.
+A standard customer success team receives training to consider account management or planning as a quarterly activity, which makes them less likely to view it as a daily, ongoing task.
 Which, in reality, is exactly what it should be.

 The problem here is that it’s hard for the customer success manager to retain valuable account information that could be helpful when trying to upsell customers, plus the time spent reviewing these slides takes away from actual selling time.
 We believe that in today’s fast-paced and data-driven selling environment, the QBR method of managing accounts is something most organizations should walk away from.

 A sales manager should care about leveraging their CRM for critical account management because it can greatly improve the chances of customer success.
-A well-designed and utilized CRM can provide valuable insights and information about the customer, which can be used to create a tailored account plan that meets the customer’s unique needs and requirements.
+A sales team can use a well-designed and utilized CRM to gain valuable insights and information about the customer, allowing them to create a tailored account plan that meets the customer’s unique needs and requirements.
 This, in turn, can lead to a higher likelihood of customer satisfaction and long-term success.

 Having a CRM in place also benefits the reps that a sales manager leads by providing a centralized platform to access and update customer information.
 This enables reps to work more effectively as a team, improving collaboration and communication and reducing the likelihood of errors or missed opportunities.
 The sales manager can also use the CRM to assign tasks and responsibilities to the team, track their progress, and provide feedback and guidance to improve their performance.

 Furthermore, the CRM can provide valuable insights and analytics that can help the sales manager and the customer success manager make informed decisions about how to best support the customer.
-For example, the CRM can show the results of previous account plans and identify areas where improvements can be made.
+For example, previous account plans’ results can be shown by the CRM, which can identify areas where improvements can be made.
 The sales manager can also use the CRM to track the customer’s journey and ensure they are receiving the right support and services to achieve their desired outcomes.